beachfront/beachfront-videosdk-ios/README.md

-## BeachfrontBuilder iOS SDK usage guide
+## BeachFrontBuilder iOS SDK usage guide

 ## Overview
 This document details the process of integrating the BeachfrontBuilder SDK with your iOS application.